 If the new IP address is reachable, Cloud 66 ensures that firewall rules are reconstructed, ActiveProtect is reconfigured and DNS records are updated accordingly.
 Furthermore, if required, the load balancer is updated to serve the new IP address.
 Once this process is complete, the server owner receives a notification of success by email and will be encouraged to redeploy the application.

 Every server fired up with Cloud 66 has a unique animal-themed name.
 This should help you find and identify your server quickly in your application.
 All servers are accessible by their Cloud 66 DNS name:

 [server_name].[app_name].[environment].c66.me.
 For example, the DNS could look like

 Load Balancers also get a name from Cloud 66 DNS.
 The load balancer names look like

 [app_name].[environment].c66.me.
 For example, the DNS could look like:

 myapp.test.c66.me.
 Production applications don’t have the environment in their names, for example

 If you need more detail on the best way to configure DNS records with Cloud 66 please read our detailed how-to guide.

 Finding your Cloud 66 hostname

-To find your Cloud 66 hostname, start by visiting your Application Overview.
-From there, click into the web server group for the server you would like the hostname for (eg. Rails server).
-Next, click the name of your server.
-This page displays your server Primary address (hostname) as well as the Secondary address (IP address).
+- Click the name of your server.
+This page displays your server’s Primary address (hostname) as well as the Secondary address (IP address).